bans-minecraft/modpack/Ban's Modded Server.md

 https://git.blakerain.com/bans-minecraft/utamacraft

 A mod that provides specific functionality for this server.
+This mod provides the following:

+- _Ethereal Glass_ which does not collide with the player.

 # Waystones